I just like wine. A lot.

 And the best part?
 The steps you’ll take to become more satisfied with less alcohol, will automatically help you feel more satisfied in other areas of your life.
 Lil’ domino effect for ya right there.

 Eh, I had my fun with it.
 I wanna do other stuff now.

 I made it 6 months on that first break in 2017 and I’ve taken loads of long breaks since then.
-Removing alcohol is so easy now because my life is just different.
-I’ve changed too much and drinking doesn’t fit in anymore.
+These days I no longer desire alcohol.
+My life is just different.
+I’ve changed too much and drinking truly doesn’t fit in anymore.

 On the rare occasions I have alcohol, (once a month at most), I’m mindful about it.
-The desire for intoxication is GONE.
+The desire to become intoxicated is totally gone.

 If you think you’re ready to check out this whole “living with peace and clarity” thing, and you could benefit from some clear guidance on how to get there, the next Drynamics lasts 12 weeks and it starts soon.
 Check out some FAQ’s here.

 Getting your shit together is fun!
 Seriously.
+Questions?
 Click here.
 Let’s connect.